Ethan830/Ethan830/README.md

 🔍 **What I'm working on:**

+- Building electrical engineering background for a career in the semiconductor industry
 - Advanced reinforcement learning applications for autonomous systems
 - Computer vision techniques for real-world robotics integration
 - Scalable backend systems and software architecture